ocombe/ocLazyLoad/README.md

 	});
 	```

 - `events`: $ocLazyLoad can broadcast an event when you load a module, a component and a file (js/css/template).
 It is disabled by default, set events to true to activate it.
-The events are `ocLazyLoad.moduleLoaded`, `ocLazyLoad.componentLoaded`, `ocLazyLoad.fileLoaded`.
+The events are `ocLazyLoad.moduleLoaded`, `ocLazyLoad.moduleReloaded`, `ocLazyLoad.componentLoaded`, `ocLazyLoad.fileLoaded`.
 	```js
 	$ocLazyLoadProvider.config({
 		events: true